 But, dear Lord, I'm ready to come home.
 Remember me?--on my birthday, each year, I've asked you for just another year...to complete projects that I've started.
 Well, I don't think I have left anything unfinished--so it's time---I want to come home.

 To those I leave behind---I say, "Be unique...be creative...but, most of all, have fun--and don't forget to smile--it's catching!!

 The following was written by Judi Appell:

 My mom, my best friend, my rock.
 She was a rare, beautiful soul.
 Her creativity in life was endless.
 Her sense of humor sparkled when you least expected it.
 Everything she did was done with ethics, integrity, respect, and most of all, love.
 I was so fortunate to have spent her last years with her having fun, being silly, and creating projects together.

 She was the most amazing woman I have ever known, and I will miss her every day for the rest of my life.
 I love you to the moon, and I'll 'see ya later' Mom!! ~~Judi

 In lieu of flowers, please consider donations to be made to Judi Appell P.O.
 Box 2126 Elizabeth, Colorado 80107

-To send flowers to Mary Lou Appell's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mary Lou Appell, please visit our floral store.